2. Set up your project locally¶

 Your workspace is setup and ready to start.

-As well as cloning the repository and attempting to build the project, the setup
+As well as cloning the repository and attempting to build the application, the setup command will add a .divio directory containing some Divio-related configuration that connects it to the Control Panel.

 2.2.
-Install Python and Django using the Dockerfile
+Install Python and Django using the Dockerfile#

-This project requires that we have Python installed in the container.
-By using an official Docker base image that
+This application requires that we have Python installed in the container.
+By using an official Docker base image that includes Python, we can speed up build times and rely on a lightweight and expertly-constructed foundation.
+The Dockerfile that defines the application is currently empty.
+We will use Python 3.8, so add:

-FROM python:3.8
+FROM python:3.12

-base image as the foundation for everything else that we build on top.
+This will use the official Docker python base image as the foundation for everything else that we build on top.

 Let’s check that Docker can build an image from our newly-created Dockerfile, by running: